tobinbradley/Mecklenburg-County-Quality-of-Life-Dashboard/README.md

         Whatever you're calling this sucker
     </option>

 You can put metrics in optgroups as well - they'll appear as headings in the dropdown and are searchable.
-You can also monkey about with the links, title, etc. while you're in there.
+You'll eventually want to monkey with titles, links, meta, etc. in index.html before you go into production.

-!
+Next, head to `assets/scripts/config.js`.
+In this file you can set a lot of parameters that relate to your data.
+At a minimum, change `baseTilesURL`, `mapGeography`, and `neighborhoods` to relect your base tiles, your area of interest location and zoom levels, and your shapefile name under neighborhoods.
+The other stuff are useful knobs and are well documented in config.js.